blockchain-insights/blockchain-data-subnet/docs/scoring_function_explanation.md

 ### Block Height Coverage ($s_{1}$) Calculation

 The `Block Height Coverage` function evaluates the coverage of indexed blocks within a blockchain.
-It considers the number of blocks covered, the minimum required blocks.
-The final score is a combination of coverage percentage and recency score.
+It considers the number of blocks covered as well as the minimum required blocks.

 The function is illustrated in the graph below
 <p align="center">